 Finalizing Your 2021 Freight Budget Webinar October 21

 At BlueGrace, we are addressing the need for a more strategic approach to freight budgeting in 2021 through a webinar.
-Join us on 21st October on this interactive session to learn how to steer your budgeting exercises for 2021 to build a more robust and agile supply chain for your business.
+Watch the recorded Webinar now to learn how to steer your budgeting exercises for 2021 to build a more robust and agile supply chain for your business.
 We will address the burning questions related to planning the freight budget this year and discuss how BlueGrace is helping navigate the uncertainties of post-pandemic normalcy.

 With the global pandemic still in effect, freight capacity is fluctuating even more than usual.
 Over the past few months, we’ve seen a tightening of capacity for numerous reasons, not the least of all being several smaller carrier companies going bankrupt.
 Whenever there is a change in the overall availability of capacity, changes to both spot and contract rates are right behind it.